rymuelle/bff_plotting_code_v3/README.md

 # Making skims:
 Takes yml files and produces csv skims.
 Tested in 12_1_0.

 0_bff_skimmer.ipynb

 # calculating sig cuts:
-creates bff_dict of cut values
+Creates bff_dict of cut values.
+Needed to produced .dill file of cut values used in the next step.
+Tested in 12_1_0.

-optimize_2d_cuts.ipynb
+1_optimize_2d_cuts.ipynb

 # produce combined df
 This should be run for each era.
 It produces a single df of all eras for ease of next steps (and it applies cuts)